UoB-COMSM0166/2026-group-10/README.md

 The game logic runs on the Worker thread, maintaining a tick rate of 60 and handling entity movement, damage calculations, etc. This logic doesn't handle any input or output processing; it only receives messages from the main thread and calls relevant functions to modify the current state.

+The game frontend handles UI, sound effects, rendering, and hardware input.
+UI, sound effects, and rendering output require obtaining the current game state from the Worker thread, such as hero health and the position of each entity.
+The main thread requests snapshots of the game state from the Worker thread at a certain rate to update the output.
+The input part receives hardware input from the mouse and keyboard and converts it into commands that the Worker thread can understand.

 ### Evaluation